Dynamics 365 for Marketing - What It Is & What Can Be Done

 All these leads will be contacted again but each in a new and different way.
 Lead 1 will be sent something similar to the email they didn’t open but likely more personalized to him or her.
 Lead 2 may be contacted with something like a personal email from a sales rep or a specific product offering.
 Because lead 3 took actions that make them the highest quality prospect of the 3, they are considered closest to purchase-ready.
 With that in mind, they could be prompted to sign up for something like a call with a sales rep.

 Again, these actions are all dependent on how your organization chooses to nurture leads and their guidelines regarding how often prospects are contacted and what they’re presented.
-This example is likely more basic than any journeys you’ll be building, but it shows how leads can be treated different based on their actions and the potential for how complex journeys can get.
+This example is likely more basic than any journeys you’ll be building, but it shows how leads can be treated differently based on their actions and the potential for how complex journeys can get.

 Fully Customized Emails, Landing Pages, & More